The 15 Man Utd players sold by Jose Mourinho and how they fared since

 Like Keane, Weir’s initial departure from Old Trafford saw the midfielder join Hull’s fight to stay in the Premier League.

-Having moved to Bolton Wanderers in 2019, the 25-year-old took the road less travelled and has now joined Slovakian side Pohronie.
+Having moved to Bolton Wanderers in 2019, the 26-year-old took the road less travelled and has now joined Hungarian side MTK Budapest after a stint in Slovakia with Pohronie.

 “It just allows you to concentrate on your football and means you don’t have to take notice of the headlines or whatever is going on in the background, you just get to enjoy your football and if you do enjoy your football that’s when you play your best.
 It is a nice little Slovakian bubble,” Weir told ITV in June 2020.

 “I feel like I have a bit of bad luck here and there but going forward it’s a case of looking to change that by being the best I can be and put all that behind and look at it as a learning curve.”